 Wendy's 41-year radio career includes top-rated radio stations in Minneapolis, Milwaukee, Madison, Dayton, Baton Rouge, and Chicago.
 She has been Program Director, Music Director, Music DJ, Copy / Production Director, Talk Show Host, News Anchor/Reporter, and News Director over the years.

-Wendy holds a BA in Communications from the University of Minnesota; and also studied Pre-Medicine at the University of Dayton; Marketing and Marketing Research at the Carlson School of Management; holds a Project Management Certification from the University of Minnesota.
+Wendy holds a BA in Communications from the University of Minnesota; and also studied Pre-Medicine at the University of Dayton; Marketing and Marketing Research at the Carlson School of Management; and holds a Project Management Certification from the University of Minnesota.

 In Minneapolis, Wendy and her husband, Michael founded and ran a 501(c)3 nonprofit teen center for more than six years.
 They also founded a start up niche computer company making custom computers for senior citizens, with sales across the U.S.

 They have three grown children.

-In her free time Wendy enjoys figure roller skating, bicycling, paddle boarding, gardening, and cooking.
+In her free time, Wendy enjoys figure roller skating, bicycling, paddle boarding, gardening, and cooking.
 She and Michael are new and avid campers, exploring the beautiful parks in Iowa.